Oregon State University

-Whooping cough (known medically as pertussis) is a highly contagious respiratory tract infection caused by a type of bacteria called Bordetella pertussis.
 Although it initially resembles an ordinary cold, whooping cough may eventually turn more serious, particularly in infants.
 Whooping cough is most contagious before the coughing starts.

-This is one of the most common vaccine-preventable childhood diseases in the United States.
-It's important to remember that both children and adults can get whooping cough.
 Since the 1980s, there's been a dramatic increase in the number of cases of whooping cough, especially among teens (10 – 19 years of age) and babies less than 5 months of age.
 In 2005, there were more than 25,000 total reported cases.
-In rare cases, whooping cough can be deadly; the disease causes an estimated 10 to 20 deaths each year in the United States.

 • Runny nose